-We are an aerospace and space travel company, offering access to space for private individuals, researchers and government agencies.
+We offer access to space for private individuals, researchers and government agencies.
 Our missions include flying passengers to space, as well as flying scientific payloads and researchers to space in order to conduct experiments for scientific and educational purposes.
 Our operations include the design and development, manufacturing, ground and flight testing, spaceflight operation, and post-flight maintenance of our spaceflight system.
-Our current spaceflight system was developed using our proprietary technology and processes and is focused on providing space experiences for private astronauts, researcher flights and professional astronaut training.
+Our spaceflight system was developed using our proprietary technology and processes and is focused on providing space travel experiences for private astronauts, researcher flights and professional astronaut training.
 We have also leveraged our knowledge and expertise in manufacturing spaceships to occasionally perform engineering services for third parties.

-We offer our customers a unique, multi-day experience culminating in a spaceflight that includes several minutes of weightlessness and views of Earth from space.
-Our elegant and distinctive spaceflight system - which takes off and lands on a runway - has been designed for optimal safety and comfort.
+We offer our customers a unique, human-first, spaceflight journey designed around each individual to maximize the transformative power of space travel, which includes a multi-day experience culminating in a spaceflight with several minutes of weightlessness and views of Earth from space.
+Our elegant and distinctive spaceflight system - which takes off and lands on a runway - has been designed for a superior astronaut experience, optimal safety and comfort.
 As part of our commercial operations, we have exclusive access to the Gateway to Space facility at Spaceport America located in New Mexico.
-Spaceport America is the world's first purposebuilt commercial spaceport and is the base of our commercial spaceline operations.
+Spaceport America is the world's first purpose-built commercial spaceflight launch site and training facility and is the base of our commercial spaceline operations.
 We believe the site provides us with a competitive advantage as it has a desert climate with relatively predictable weather conditions preferable to support our spaceflights, and it also has airspace that is restricted for surrounding general commercial air traffic.

-In December 2018, we made history by flying our groundbreaking spaceship, VSS Unity, to space from Mojave, California.
-This represented the first flight of a spaceflight system built for commercial service to take humans into space.
-In February 2019, we flew our second spaceflight with VSS Unity, which carried a crew member in the cabin in addition to the two pilots.
-After relocating our operations to Spaceport America, we flew two additional spaceflights in May and July of 2021.
-The May 2021 flight carried revenue-generating research experiments as part of NASA's Flight Opportunities Program.
-This was the third time Virgin Galactic had flown technology experiments in the cabin on a spaceflight.
+In December 2018, we made history by flying our spaceship, VSS Unity, to space from Mojave, California.
+This represented the first flight of our spaceflight system, which was built for commercial service to take humans into space routinely and safely, and designed with superior astronaut experience in mind.
+After relocating our operations to Spaceport America, we conducted the first flight to space from the state of New Mexico in May 2021.
 This flight also completed the data submission to the Federal Aviation Administration ("FAA"), resulting in the approval for the expansion of our commercial space transportation operator license to allow for the carriage of spaceflight participants.
 This marked the first time the FAA licensed a spaceline to fly customers and was further validation of the inherent safety of our system.

-Our flight in July 2021 was the 22nd flight of VSS Unity, the fourth rocket powered spaceflight and the first spaceflight with a full crew of four mission specialists in the cabin, including our Founder, Sir Richard Branson.
+In July 2021 we completed the Unity-22 mission, the first spaceflight with a full crew of four mission specialists in the cabin, including our Founder, Sir Richard Branson.